dmbarbour/awelon/AboutAwelon.md

 In most use cases, sealer/unsealer pairs can be completely eliminated before runtime.
 However, in a distributed system, sealed values can guide encryption decisions for specific signals (orthogonal to transport-layer encryption).
 In particular, if sending information to a host that the compiler doesn't statically know will possess the unsealer, it may be worth encrypting the value.

 *Note:* Sealed values are implicitly linear.
 They must be unsealed before they can be dropped or copied.

+### Controlling Authority

+At the top level, an application needs coarse-grained authority because its 'role' is not well defined.
+But for precise, small subprograms, it is usually best (for both security and reusability) to grant precise, minimal authorities.
+Awelon provides a powerbox to serve at the higher layer, and developers should extract precise authorities in-the-small.

+In between, subprograms often are still relatively coarse-grained, but in many cases can operate with a subset of authorities.
+Developers are encouraged to 'split' the powerbox for each conceptually distinct subprogram - doing so both helps name the subprogram and provides control of the authorities to it.

+In Awelon, capabilities granted when splitting a child are controlled *before* performing the split.
+If done afterwards, it becomes much more difficult to deal with limited use (affine or linear) capabilities, and it becomes much more difficult to provide a declarative security policy.

 ### Abstract Data Types and Existentials